 In the article, they point out that a quadrupling of electricity use is required in the next 30 years to achieve the sustainability goals of a fossil-free Sweden by 2050.
 For this to be achieved, the government must take further forceful measures in green energy.

-They welcome the government's work with the electrification strategy, the national strategy that will contribute to a fast, smart and socio-economically efficient electrification.
-By October 2021 at the latest, the strategy, led by Minister of Energy Anders Ygeman, must be in place.
+They welcome the government's work on the electrification strategy, the national strategy that will contribute to rapid, smart, and socio-economically efficient electrification.
+The strategy, led by Energy Minister Anders Ygeman, must be in place by October 2021 at the latest.

-The four industry organizations, on the other hand, point out that they must act more forcefully: Today's electricity production is under severe pressure and this may lead to Sweden inevitably becoming dependent on fossil fuels.
-They further argue that "Sweden has much to gain by accelerating the energy and climate transition in order to be a leader in the development of innovative and competitive technical solutions."
+However, the four industry organizations point out that they must act more forcefully: Today's electricity production is under severe pressure, which could lead to Sweden inevitably becoming dependent on fossil fuels.
+They continue to believe that "Sweden has much to gain from accelerating the energy and climate transition in order to become a leader in the development of innovative and competitive technical solutions."

 Click here to read the debate article in its entirety.